 Family medicine is a holistic medical specialty that focuses on treating the entire person, not just a disease.
 While most specialties focus on one part or one aspect of the human body (e.g. cardiologists treat the heart and blood vessels), family physicians look at a person as a whole--not only physically but also mentally, spiritually, and socially.
 They see their patients over time (continuity) and often see all the members of a family, giving them a significant advantage in making diagnosis and treatment decisions.
-Family medicine is called a primary care specialty because they are the main (primary) ones to treat most conditions.
+Family medicine is called a primary care specialty because family physicians are the main (primary) ones to treat most conditions.

 How are family physicians able to competently manage so broad a range of problems?
 The most important skill for a physician is that of reasoning through problems--being a problem solver.
 Because family physicians see people in all stages of life, see their patients over time, see families, and encounter a broad range of problems, they are usually very skilled at figuring out practical solutions to common problems (i.e. diagnosing and treating these problems).